joharikushagra/joharikushagra/README.md

 # Hi there I'm Kushagra👋

-**A Web Developer and a Competitive Programmer, open to explore new things✨**
+**A passionate Web Developer and a Competitive Programmer, open to explore new things✨**

 #### 🔭 I’m currently working on MERN Stack and Firebase
 #### 🌱 I’m currently learning Next.Js